goodlyrottenapple/lamYcalc/docs/comparison/comparison.md

 ...
 ```

-where the first goal now has the following shape:
+where the goal now has the following shape:

 ```{.idris}
 1. ⋀xa. x ≠ xa ⟹ (if xa = x then u else FVar xa) = FVar xa